RhmCS/Landing-Page/README.md

 # Landing Page Project

-# Table of contents
+## Table of contents

 > - Project description
 > - Usage

-# Project description
+## Project description

-The landing page are contain a multi-section that have been added to the page.Using HTML , CSS and Javascript.
+The landing page are contain a multi-section that have been added to the page.

-# Usage
+## Usage

 The project is a part of Nanodegree Front End Web Developer prgram .

+## Built with
+- HTML
+- CSS
+- Javascript